jezzsantos/saastack/docs/design-principles/0000-all-use-cases.md

 2. Change the address of the profile
 3. Add an Avatar image the profile
 4. Remove the Avatar from the profile
+5. Inspect the profile of the current (Authenticated) user

 ## Backend for Frontend